fvgtekken/hash-json/README.md

    of a url are separated with "/".
 All variable parts begin with a colon.
 Here is an example of such a url format string:
    '/:version/api/:collection/:id'

 2. A particular ​url instance​ that is ​guaranteed​ to have the format given by the url format string.
 It may also contain url parameters.

-For example, given the example url format string above, the url instance might be:
+   For example,given the example url format string above, the url instance might be:
    '/6/api/listings/3?sort=desc&limit=10'

    Given this example url format string and url instance, the hash we want that maps all the variable parts of the url instance to their values would look like this:

    {
    version: 6,
    collection: 'listings',